nie-lang/StabStitch2/README.md

 ## 📝 Changelog

 - [x] 2024.10.11: The repository of StabStitch++ is created.
-- [x] Release the video of our results.
+- [x] 2024.10.14: Release the video of our results.
-- [ ] Release the collected traditional datasets.
+- [x] 2024.10.16: Release the collected traditional datasets.
 - [ ] Release the testing code and pre-trained models.
 - [ ] Release the training code.

 ## Dataset
 For the StabStitch-D dataset, please refer to [StabStitch](https://github.com/nie-lang/StabStitc).

-For the collected traditional datasets, we will release them soon.
+For the collected traditional datasets, they are available at [Google Drive](https://drive.google.com/file/d/14PTsVXy-lbq0fMjTogJ6eY9P8vA0yOxM/view?usp=sharing) or [Baidu Cloud](https://pan.baidu.com/s/1Wj7o-4BgV-Un5JwFcfInEA)(Extraction code: 1234).

 ## Code
 We plan to release the code in about two weeks.